-In terms of sugar, both whipping and heavy cream have about 3.5 g of sugar per ½ cup of liquid or 1 cup whipped.
+In terms of carbs, both whipping and heavy cream have about 3.5 g of sugar (lactose) per ½ cup of liquid or 1 cup whipped.

 This is less than how much sugar is in whipped cream if you buy it in a pressurized can (4.8 g per 1 cup), so that’s one advantage of making your own from scratch!

 Keep in mind that this isn't added sugar.
 It's actually lactose, an intrinsic sugar that occurs naturally.
 Still, it pushes the carb count up.

 Usually, yes.
 The best option is to make your own, but even the store-bought kind is usually keto-friendly.
 For example, the original Reddi Whip has 1 gram of carbs per 2 tablespoons, compared to 0.4 g carbs per 2 tablespoons of homemade whip.

 However, some brands may add sugars and other sweeteners, so be sure to check the carbohydrate information on the nutrition label and limit your serving size accordingly.